jampp/geeks/_src/_posts/2018-01-04-importance-of-serving-ads.markdown

 Again, this valuation is something that suits our way of understanding the business.
 Different valuations create different optimization forms.
 We tried other ways, such as Pareto optimal relations, or other \\(\epsilon\\)-constrained methods.
 You can find more cool stuff about this topic on [Wikipedia][wiki-scalarization][^3].

 The previous optimization yielded results which were more than satisfying.
 In general, we found that the optimal number of daily frequency caps per user was in between five to twenty impressions.
 This makes sense if we think that, when we want to get an advertising message across to a large group of people, we won't get them immediately to convert.
-However, in general we have that there is an amount of impressions which is just _enough_.
+However, in general there is an amount of impressions which is just _enough_.

 ##Final Remarks